bupttaxi/Degree-Project-in-CS-SU-/README.md

 # CIFAR-10 Classification Task Based on ResNet-18 and D-RISE Salience Map Analysis

-This repository is for the degree project in CS (SU) 2024 spring semester.
+This repository is for the codes from my bachelor degree project in CS (SU) 2024 spring semester.

 ## Abstract